stephkyou/sage/README.md

 ## Usage

 Sage is intended to be used as a backend to [sage-ui](https://github.com/stephkyou/sage-ui).
-To get a server running for `sage-ui`, run `sage server` in your terminal.
+To get a server running for `sage-ui`, run `sage server` in your terminal and navigate to a browser to access Sage.
 Sage also has a lightweight CLI.

 ```bash
 sage add